New to BigCommerce?

 Once you're in, select Styles from the sidebar menu and you'll be presented with your four options.
 Select the one that closest matches your vision for your store, click Save Changes, and you're good to go!

-Note: applying and saving a new style will overwrite your current style settings, however you will not lose any content from your store.
+Applying and saving a new style will overwrite your current style settings, however, you will not lose any content from your store.
 It's always a good idea to make a backup copy of your theme before you start

 The Stencil Theme Editor